 How to Stop Snoring

 In the fight against snoring, drinking and smoking are your enemies.
 Smoking tobacco tends not only to make it harder for you to breathe and get oxygen into your system, but it inflames your sinuses, increasing the chances that you will snore during the night.
-Alcohol, on the other hand, tends to relax your muscles and those tissues found in the back of your throat, increasing the chances that you will snore--and snore loudly.
-Stay away from cigarettes and beer if you want to stop snoring (read: how to get rid of a smoking addiction).
+Alcohol, on the other hand, tends to relax your muscles and those tissues found in the back of your throat, increasing the chances that you will snore–and snore loudly.
+Stay away from cigarettes and beer if you want to stop snoring.

 A very common and effective snoring remedy is called positional therapy.
 Generally speaking, people snore less when they are not sleep in the supine position (illustrated to your right).
 Sleeping on your back allows your soft palate and uvula to relax into the back of your throat, obstructing your breathing pathways.
 By sleeping on your side, or in a prone position, you relieve some of the pressure put on your airways, allowing air to flow more freely, simultaneously reducing the volume of your snoring.